FoxCutter/486Dev/486 Breakout/README.md

 The Write-Back Enhanced version of the DX2 and DX4 add the _INV_, _HITM#_, _CHACH#_ and _WB-WT#_ pins.
 The _INV_ pin should be pulled high, while the _FLUSH#_ pin should be pulled low.

+### Can I use the 486 Symbol/Footprint in my own projects?

+Of course, they are standard Kicad Symbols and Footprint, and you can ues them without credit.
+I tried to make them as generic as possible for all PGA versions of the DX and majority of SX cpus (the same issues with the SX from above apply).
+You would need to adjust and add some pins for the QFP versions.